-Please see the Lin et al. [[Lin et al., 2023]] reference for a detailed explanation of the other adaptive Rosenbrock solver options.
+Please see the Lin et al. [2023] reference for a detailed explanation of the other adaptive Rosenbrock solver options.

-24.2.2 Alternate chemistry mechanisms
+25.2.2 Alternate chemistry mechanisms

 GEOS-Chem is compiled "out-of-the-box" with KPP-generated solver code for the fullchem mechanism.
 But you must manually specify the mechanism name at configuration time for the following instances: